What does Simeon mean?

 Simeon is a rare given name for males but a very popular surname for all people (#14208 out of 150436, Top 9%).
 (2000 U.S. Census)

 Below is a graphed analysis of the popularity of Simeon and corresponding names.
-Prominent alternative forms of Simeon rated in the Top 1000 are Simon (#231 last year), Szymon, Simpson and Sim.
+Prominent alternative forms of Simeon (#1101 last year) rated in the Top 2000 are Simon (#231 last year), Shimon (#1172), Szymon, Sim and Simpson.
 Other forms, like Simone, are uncommon.
-Usage of these relations of Simeon was at its highest about 13 decades ago (median #595) and is somewhat less today (#846, ▼62%), with versions like Sim falling out of fashion.
-Simon is the most fashionable name for newborns among these, and there is also a resurgence in birth name popularity for this name.
+Usage of these relations of Simeon was at its highest a century ago (median #997) and has remained as conventional to this day (#1417, ▼10%), but with the version Sim falling out of fashion.
+Simon is the most fashionable name for newborns among these.